mariebuysse/Spiroplasma-human-infections_ms/README.md

 ```

 ### 2.1.3.
 Multi-locus sequencing typing (MLST)
 This phylogeny is based on an alignement of concatenated sequences of **insert number** genes (**insert genes** genes) from *Spiroplasma* representatives and from our samples.
-For our samples, sequences where obtained from PCR assays while other sequences from published fragment of single-gene sequences or assemblies available on GenBank (National Center for Biotechnology Information) (see manuscript for detailed information).
+For our samples, sequences where obtained from PCR assays, while other sequences were retrieved from fragment of single-gene sequences or from assemblies available on GenBank (National Center for Biotechnology Information) (see manuscript for detailed information).
 The fragments of genes were retrieved from published genomes using a local `BLAST` and the following command lines:
 ```
 command line
 ```